 L3Harris (LHX) Gains But Lags Market: What You Should Know

-Heading into today, shares of the technology and communications company had gained 6.45% over the past month, outpacing the Aerospace sector's loss of 0.13% and the S&P 500's gain of 3.55% in that time.
+Heading into today, shares of the technology and communications company had gained 6.88% over the past month, outpacing the Aerospace sector's gain of 1.72% and the S&P 500's gain of 3.72% in that time.

 Any recent changes to analyst estimates for LHX should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.62% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.44% higher.
 LHX currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that LHX has a Forward P/E ratio of 18.54 right now.
-This represents a premium compared to its industry's average Forward P/E of 18.09.
+Looking at its valuation, LHX is holding a Forward P/E ratio of 18.67.
+For comparison, its industry has an average Forward P/E of 18.23, which means LHX is trading at a premium to the group.

 You can find more information on all of these metrics, and much more, on Zacks.com.